Rozlin loves to cook delicious Indian meals for her family. She enjoys sharing some of her favorite recipes with her online readers.

 - 1 1/2 teaspoons dry roasted coconut powder

 - salt, to taste

-- Add chopped tomato and mix well.
-Cook until they become soft.
+- Cook for 5 minutes.
+Add chopped coriander leaves and mix well.
+Cook until water evaporates.

 Read More From Delishably